jota0222/MultiFormatterVSCode/README.md

 ### Using it as language formatter

-This extension will appear as a formatter for the supported languages (see "Supported languages and frameworks" section below), so you will be able to run it using the VSCode integrated features like the shortcut `Alt` + `Shift` + `F` or the actions `Format document with...`, `Format Selection with...`, `Format on save`, etc.
+This extension will show up as a formatter for the supported languages (see "Supported languages and frameworks" section below), so you will be able to run it using the VSCode integrated features like the shortcut `Alt` + `Shift` + `F` or the actions `Format document with...`, `Format Selection with...`, `Format on save`, etc.

-### Running extesion defined actions
+### Running extension defined actions

-This extesion comes with 2 actions that you can configure the way you want and add the shortcuts you want, so they can run appart of the formatter itself.
+This extension comes with 2 actions that you can configure the way you want and add the shortcuts you want, so they can run appart of the formatter itself.
 Their names are **`MultiFormat Document`** and **`MultiFormat Selection`.**

 ![MultiFormat available actions](image/README/MultiFormat%20available%20actions.png)